Robert-van-Engelen/Forth500/manual.md

 example, `0d F+` promotes a single precision value to a double precision value by adding a double precision zero.

+Floating point operations in single precision are performed with 12 or 13 digits (10 + 2 or 3 guard digits).
+All digits are stored and passed on to subsequent floating point operations.
+However, only up to 10 significant digits of a single precision floating point value are displayed.

 `F**` returns _r1_ to the power _r2_.

 `FLOOR` returns _r_ truncated towards negative values, for example `-1.5e